-2) The student has a disability and their IEP team agrees promotion is appropriate or are in the process of a being evaluated for an Individual Education Plan (IEP); or,
+- The student has a disability and their Individual Education Plan (IEP) team agrees promotion is appropriate or the student is in the process of being evaluated for an IEP;

-3) The student has been diagnosed with a significant reading impairment (including dyslexia).
+- The student has been diagnosed with a significant reading impairment, including dyslexia; or

 Promotion to 3rd Grade with Successful Interventions